changlinli/reinforcement-learning-alignment/presentation/conceptual-exercises/questions.md

 difference as a loss, and run gradient descent on the neural net's parameters to reduce the loss.
 Then we repeat this process for new state-action pairs up to some stopping point

+Now let's move to some actual Python code to explore this in more detail!